 11. Row Covers

-With some research, you can find out which predatory bugs and parasitic wasps are native to your area as well as how to attract them.
+With some research, you can find out which natural predators are native to your area as well as how to attract them.

 13. Beneficial Nematodes

-Beneficial nematodes enter the bodies of the beetles and use them as hosts for themselves and their young.
-They will remain in the beetle until it dies and then, it will search out another one.
+Beneficial nematodes enter their bodies and feed on them.
+They will remain in the host pest until it dies, then search out another victim.

 14. Control Weeds

-Removing weeds and clearing them out when crop season is over will prevent adult Flea Beetles from overwintering in the garden and surrounding landscape.
+Pulling out weeds and clearing them out when crop season is over will help prevent adult beetles from overwintering in the garden.

 15. Kaolin Clay

-Used in its powder form, this versatile white clay will help mask the scent of the plants Flea Beetles love.
+This versatile white clay will help mask the scent of the plants that these black beetles love.

-Kaolin clay can be used with water to form a spray or it can be sprinkled on the plants to keep away these pests.
+Kaolin clay can be mixed with water to form a spray, or it can be sprinkled on the plants to keep away these pests.

 Flea Beetle Larvae Identification

-Flea Beetle Larvae are vociferous eaters and just as destructive as the adults.
-They hatch from eggs having a white appearance with brown heads and tiny legs.
+These tiny fat worms are voracious eaters.
+They hatch from eggs and have a white appearance with brown heads and tiny legs.

-They range in size from ⅛ to ⅓ of an inch in size.
-The larvae hide under host plants as soon as it is hatched, and it will eat until it’s time for them to pupate.
+They range in size from ⅛ to ⅓ of an inch.
+The larvae hide under host plants as soon as they hatch, and they will eat until it’s time for them to pupate.

 If they devour the host plant, they will move on to another plant, and they find it more by scent than by sight.

 Flea beetles are a type of leaf beetle.
-They are extremely dangerous in both larvae and adult stages, attacking both ends of the host plant.
-Adults feed on leaves while the larvae go after tubers and roots.
+They are extremely dangerous in both larval and adult stages, attacking both ends of the host plant.
+Adults feed on leaves, while larvae go after tubers and roots.

-Adults cause shot holing damage: holes made in a shotgun pattern or a loose “lace” pattern on the leaves.
+Adults create irregular holes in a shotgun pattern or a lacy pattern on the leaves.
 If they are bothered while eating, they will jump away and return later to continue.

-On top of the physical damage imposed, flea beetles also help spread wilt and blight bacterial diseases while denuding your crops.
+On top of the physical damage imposed, they also help spread wilt and blight bacterial diseases while denuding your crops.

-Flea Beetles are among the worst insect pests a gardener can face.
-They’re definitely in the top five.
+This small, shiny black beetle is among the worst pests a gardener can face.
 The best way to get rid of them is to avoid getting them in the first place.

-However, if you do get an infestation, try the above natural remedies before moving to harsher chemicals and insecticides.
-They are more environmentally friendly, and your plants will thank you.
+However, if you do get an infestation, try the above natural remedies.
+They are environmentally friendly, and your plants will thank you.